CARING FOR POTATOES

 There are two solutions to this.
 The first is to increase the distance between rows, to about 90cm to 1 metre.
 This should allow just enough room for earthing up without the danger of digging up forming potatoes.

 The second, the one we use, is to mulch the rows about three inches deep with whatever material is available.
 We have a regular supply of wood chip this year so that is our preferred mulch.
 But grass cuttings are equally as good.
 Well rotted compost is also an ideal solution.

 When the potatoes are harvested, the mulch can be dug into the ground to provide valuable organic material for next year’s crop.

 HOW FROST AFFECTS POTATOES

 If any part of a potato plant is above ground, a late frost will damage it.
 There are two solutions if a late frost threatens your potato plants.
-The first is to cover the plants with horticultural fleece, straw - anything light which won't crush the plants but will cover them and keep the frost off.
+The first is to cover the plants with horticultural fleece, straw – anything light which won’t crush he plants but will cover them and keep the frost off.

 The second solution is to perform an early earthing up, but for frost damage limitation, cover the potato plants entirely with soil.
 The plants will push through the soil again in a couple of days time without any problems.

-If a late frost does affect your potatoes, don't despair.
+If a late frost does affect your potatoes, don’t despair.
 They will be checked in growth to some degree but they are very likely to recover by themselves.
-Try to remove any badly damaged stem by clipping them off with a pair of secatueurs or scissors.
+Try to remove any badly damaged stem by clipping them off with a pair of secateurs or scissors.